 Petitions and fees for late registration

 Students who need to correct a registration error after the start-of-term class change period has ended must petition the Faculty Subcommittee on Administration.
-The deadline for submitting a petition to correct course registration is the last day of classes of the third regular term (not including December Term) following the term for which the change is being requested (that is, within one calendar year).
+Students may submit a petition within one year of the conclusion of the term of enrollment in question.
 To discourage unapproved overloads, no petition to add a course as an overload will be accepted after the class withdrawal deadline for the term in which the course is taken (see "Overloads/Underloads").
 When the Faculty Subcommittee on Administration approves a late correction to class registration, the following fees apply:

 - $25 per late class cancellation or addition approved from the sixth day of classes through the class withdrawal deadline (the second Friday after midterm reading period), up to a maximum of $200 for the term.

 - $50 per late class cancellation or addition approved after the class withdrawal deadline for the term, no maximum.